 Archetype runs as a single archetype serve process.
-The API layer is a FastAPI application that exposes the service layer over HTTP.
-The CLI is a thin httpx client that talks to that server.
-All worlds live in one event loop, and both interfaces share the same ServiceContainer.
+The API layer is a FastAPI application over the service layer, and the CLI is a thin HTTP client.

 Application Factory¶

-create_app() builds the FastAPI application with four routers and a lifespan manager:
+create_app() builds the FastAPI app with routers for worlds, commands, simulation, and queries:

 @asynccontextmanager